LSSTDESC/rail/examples/estimation_examples/README.md

 - **SimpleSOM_demo.ipynb**, **somocluSOM_demo.ipynb**, and **somocluSOMcluster_demo.ipynb** demonstrate of the use of the `SimpleSOMSummarizer` summarization module.

-- [test_sampled_summarizers.ipynb](https://lsstdescrail.readthedocs.io/en/latest/source/estimation-notebooks.html#testing-sampled-summarizers) outlines quick and dirty bootstrap versions of the `NaiveStackSummarizer`, `PointEstimateHist`, and `VarInference` sumarizers, as well as `NZDir`.
+- [test_sampled_summarizers.ipynb](https://lsstdescrail.readthedocs.io/en/latest/source/estimation-notebooks.html#testing-sampled-summarizers) outlines quick and dirty bootstrap versions of the `NaiveStackSummarizer`, `PointEstHistSummarizer`, and `VarInference` sumarizers, as well as `NZDir`.